Blinko

 What You Still Control

-The concern that comes up occasionally with this kind of system is that automating the follow-up strips something out of a practice that is, by its nature, personal.
-A massage is not a commodity transaction.
+The concern that comes up occasionally with this kind of system is that automating follow-up strips something out of a practice that's, by its nature, personal.
+A massage isn't a commodity transaction.
 The relationship between Elena and her clients is real.
 A canned win-back message that arrives with the impersonality of a grocery store coupon is worse than no message at all.

-The Copilot does not write Elena's voice.
-It surfaces the list of people who need to hear from her, drafts a starting point, and gives her thirty seconds to review it.
+The Copilot doesn't write Elena's voice.
+It surfaces the list of people who need to hear from her, drafts a starting point, and gives her 30 seconds to review it.
 If she wants to add a line — "hope the shoulder has been feeling better" — she adds it.
 If the pre-filled message sounds right, she sends it.
 The system handles the surveillance; she handles the relationship.

-This is the correct division of labor.
+That's the correct division of labor.
 The thing that requires a human is the conversation.
 The thing that requires a system is knowing who to have it with and when.
 Without the system, Elena might have the conversation eventually — when she notices the empty slot at week seven.
-The system just moves that conversation to week three, when it still works.
+The system moves that conversation to week three, when it still works.

 Start With One Question

-If you are a massage therapist running a practice from your phone, fitting everything into the gaps of a full client day — the fastest way to test whether any of this is real is to ask one question.
+If you're a massage therapist running a practice from your phone, fitting everything into the gaps of a full client day — the fastest way to test whether any of this is real is to ask one question.

 Open the app.
 Type: "Who hasn't been back in three weeks?"

 Read the list.
 Decide what you want to do with it.
-That is the whole workflow.
+That's the whole automation.

 You might find two names.
 You might find eight.
-Either way, you will have something Elena did not have before: a specific list, from real data, at the moment when doing something about it still works.
+Either way, you'll have something Elena didn't have before: a specific list, from real data, at the moment when doing something about it still works.

-Start your 30-day free trial → — no credit card, no business address required.
+Start your 15-day trial → — no credit card, no business address required.
 The Indie plan is built for solo practitioners.
 The Marketing Copilot is included from day one.

 Ready to turn walk-ins into repeat customers?